|

 objective, spatially

-extended entities, one a non-material field and the other a material
+extended entities, one a non-material field

 object, which

 unite together to form a cohesive unity.
-There is no category-mistake

 of

-relating entities belonging to different logical categories: both mind
+relating entities belonging to different

 and body

-are objective aspects of reality that relate to each other through
+are objective aspects of reality that relate

 physical

 interaction.
-There is no “ghost in the machine” because the mind is
+There is no “ghost in the

 closely

-united with the body through a physical interaction relationship.
+united with the body through a physical

 - Doesn’t

-this view violate causal closure of the physical?
+view violate causal closure of the

-Causal interactions between a non-physical entity and a material body
+Causal interactions between a non-physical

-would violate the “causal closure of the physical world”.
-The
+would violate the “causal closure of the

 interaction of a

-non-physical entity would introduce an influence on a physical system
+non-physical entity would introduce an

 which

-would violate the principle that all physical effects can be ultimately
+would violate the principle that all

 reduced

 to physical causes.
-Response: The
+Response:

 mind is

-a field (region of space) that interacts with physical processes, and
+a field (region of space) that interacts

 thus has

-physical attributes, implying that at some level, the field of the mind
+physical attributes, implying that at some

 acts as

 a physically causal entity.
-As a consequence, the domain of what
+As a

 constitutes

-“the physical” must necessarily be expanded to include minds.
-Causal
+“the physical” must necessarily be expanded

 closure of the physical world is